victorchan88/rcos-status-updates/fall_2018/week_03.md

 > Examples: New Bugs to be fixed, Design choices

-For the upcoming week of October 8, 2018, I plan on finalizing all the tutorial work and to hopefully start making meaningful commits and contributions to the project.
+The plan remains that I work on learning reactJS and git.

 ## Anything Blocking?